-Every second year the responsible utilities in the distribution planning areas and Statnett make an updated regional network development report.
-The timeframe for the network development is a minimum of 20 years.
-The power system report must describe today's network, future transmission conditions together with anticipated measures and investments.
-The report includes presentations of statistics with characteristics of generation, transmission and consumption of electricity, and includes conditions that are of importance and of relevance for the development of the power system in the designated area.
+Every second year the responsible utilities in the distribution planning areas and Statnett make an updated regional network development plan.
+The timeframe for the network development plan is minimum 20 years.
+The plan must describe today's network, future transmission conditions together with anticipated measures and investments.
+The plan includes presentations of statistics with characteristics of generation, transmission and consumption of electricity, and includes conditions that are of importance and relevance for the development of the power system in the designated area.
 Simplified socio-economic analysis must be presented for all network investments that require environmental impact assessment (EIA).
 The main objective of power system studies is to contribute to a socioeconomic rational development of the regional distribution networks and the transmission network.

-The power system studies are submitted to NVE for consent.
-The regulatory authority monitors the level of expected future demand and envisaged additional capacity being planned through the power system studies.
-The power system studies are also important in NVE's processing of the applications for a license to energy plants or network installations.
+The plan is submitted to NVE for consent.
+The regulatory authority monitors the level of expected future demand and envisaged additional capacity.
+The network development plan is also important in NVE's avaluation of the applications for a license to build energy plants or network installations.